-Now, let’s dig just a bit deeper to firm up our understanding of knits…
+Now, let’s dig just a bit deeper to firm up our understanding of the stretch factor of knits…

 These double knits are firm and thick, which equals stability.

 And the very cool thing about a stable knit is this…

-Because they are firm and stable, you can sew them like you would a woven and even use a universal sewing needle.
+Because they are firm and stable, you can easily sew them like you would a woven and even use a universal sewing needle.

 In fact, you can even use a commercial pattern designed for a woven to sew with Ponte, double, and scuba knits without too much fuss!

 I love the feel and versatility of a quality, soft Ponte di Roma (Ponte).
 It is a lovely, mid-weight, stable knit that is so versatile you can make jackets; bodycon and fit-and-flare dresses; skirts; and pants.

 As for interlock knits, if you own a t-shirt, then, you’ve probably met an interlock knit.
 Interlock knits are a two-fer: They are a jersey knit that has double knit construction.
 Mmm, I guess that makes them a double jersey.
 Interlock knits look identical on right side and the wrong side.
 And they are very soft and smooth to the touch.

 Moderately Stretchy Knits